liebharc/im_state_net/README.md

 - Detects and allows for the reversal of changes.
 - Allows to combine multiple settings into a single commit.
 - Permits temporary inconsistent states, provided everything is valid upon commit.
 - Offers thread safety, enabling the preparation of subsequent settings while previous ones are still being executed.
+If we discuss threads and concurrency then we think about the general concept and not the specific implementation in Python.

 Disadvantages: